These writing resources include apps, blogs, links and pages that I have found useful for my writing.

 Also on the Writing Exercises page is a random image generator.
 If you fancy using a visual cue to spark your creativity instead of using words.
 Or maybe use a combination of both?

 Watch Out for Snakes

 Another random word generator for free writing.
-With the one you get to choose the word type and it’s complexity.
-Additionally you can pick a randomly generated, phrase, sentence or even paragraph.
+With this one you get to choose the word type and its complexity.
+Additionally, you can pick a randomly generated, phrase, sentence or even paragraph.

 A website full of prompts and games, exercises and techniques to help get the creativity flowing again.

 ‘My Noise’ is a website of ambient sounds, such as sea, wind and rain, café noises, forest, garden, and waterfalls.
 Each soundscape page has sliders so you can vary the individual component sounds.
 So, if you don’t like listening to the flow of water trickling, but prefer bird songs, want more tweeting and less cuckoo, you got it.
 It’s awesome.

 Competitions and Awards